Quotations and Allusions in

 German Jewish theologian, Biblical scholar, Bible translator, philosopher of religion and a master of German prose (1878-1965).
 Having abandoned early mystical views about union of God an man, he published his Ich und Du (“I and Thou”) in 1923.
 An encounter (not union) of God and man is here presented as, ideally, a model for all human relationships, especially those with fellow-humans.
 The reduction of any Thou to an It ought to be resisted.
 As Buber explained, in some other century he might have felt impelled to preach the opposite message, but clearly his own time called for a rehabilitation of this “Thou”.

-Legendary snake-like animal, a frequent subject or element of stories from ancient times until the seventeenth century.
-Eyes were not its only weapon; among other things its breath, too, was thought to be lethal.
+Legendary snake-like animal, a frequent subject or feature of stories from ancient times until the seventeenth century.
+Eyes were not its only weapon; among other things its breath, too, was considered to be lethal.

 (Latin) “a class of its own”, not reducible to or explainable from anything else.